Why Taking Away Recess Is a Counterproductive Punishment

 Talk with your child’s teacher about trying these strategies first, instead of punishing your child by taking away recess.
 If she isn’t receptive to your suggestions, get a doctor’s note stating that your child must have recess each day.

-And if that doesn’t work, tell her what the CDC says: “Exclusion from recess for bad behavior in a classroom deprives students of physical activity that can contribute toward improved behavior in the classroom.”
+And if that doesn’t work, tell her what the Centers for Disease Control says: “Exclusion from recess for bad behavior in a classroom deprives students of physical activity that can contribute toward improved behavior in the classroom.”
 That might change her mind.

 Recess: It’s the Law